 PRIORITY FOR USE

-To use the Library’s public access computers, acceptance of this Computer Use Policy is required and will immediately appear on the computer.
+To use the Library’s public access computers or portable computers, acceptance of this Computer Use Policy is required and will immediately appear on the computer.
 Declining the Computer Use Policy will prohibit access to the computer.
 Use of computers with internet access is available for all library cardholders in good standing, non-library cardholders and short term visitors.
 Privileges vary based on the library account status of the patron and whether the patron has a library card.

 LIMITS OF USE

-Public access computers may be used only for designated and legal purposes.
+Public access computers or portable computers may be used only for designated and legal purposes.
 Illegal or prohibited acts may include but are not limited to: unauthorized copyright use; viewing obscene or sexually explicit material or material harmful to minors; falsification of documents; violating software licenses; damaging or attempting to damage Library equipment/software/software configurations; compromising system security; impacting network performance; libel or slander; misrepresentation; solicitation; harassment or cyber-bullying.

 Patrons should not tamper with existing equipment and connections without authorization from staff.